How Can Carotid Artery Disease Cause a Stroke?

 - Loss of motor control in one arm or leg

-Several factors are known to reduce the risk of carotid artery disease, stroke and TIAs.
+Several factors are known to reduce the risk of carotid artery disease, stroke and transient ischemic attacks.
 These include:

 - Taking prescribed statins and blood thinning medications as directed